Kaleidoscope Society is an empowering community for and by women with ADHD.

 In 2014 when I was diagnosed and started by journey to learn about ADHD, I did not see my experience reflected.
 What is underrepresented in mainstream media is that women with ADHD are highly creative, entrepreneurial, hardworking, passionate and resilient.
 We are trailblazers and pioneers in a variety of fields.
 There are also real challenges that come with ADHD that are not widely understood.
 I was shocked at the lack of relevant resources for adult women, and in true ADHD fashion I embarked on a hyper-focused mission to change that.

-After over a year of research, interviewing women with ADHD, learning from mental health experts, and many sleepless nights building the site on WordPress we launched Kaleidoscope Society on October 1, 2015.
+I began interviewing women with ADHD across the country, collaborating with mental health experts, designers and creatives and we launched Kaleidoscope Society on October 1, 2015.
 The response has been overwhelming.
 In a few short years the project has connected thousands of women from around the world.
-We even had the opportunity to present at CHADD’s International Conference on ADHD and have been featured by several publications including Teen Vogue, Broadly and Bustle.
+We even had the opportunity to present at CHADD’s International Conference on ADHD and have been featured by several publications including Teen Vogue, Vogue and VICE.
 Most of all, I’m proud of the space we’ve created for women with ADHD to learn about our minds, heal our shame and embrace our gifts.

 I want other women and girls with ADHD to know that even though living with ADHD can feel lonely, you are not alone.
 The world needs you for the exact things that make you different.
 You deserve to be successful, appreciated and loved.